 Epstein-Barr Virus (EBV) can be a stealth cause of fatigue, chronic aches and pains, depression, and Hashimoto’s thyroiditis.
 Unfortunately, the medical community has long marginalized its role in chronic symptoms, and therefore, most doctors never think to check for it, leaving many thousands of women suffering with mysterious symptoms without an obvious cause or diagnosis.

 I began testing for EBV in my patients with the chronic symptoms I mentioned, and with Hashimoto’s, because early on in my medical practice I made the startling discovery that it’s way more common than one might expect, certainly than I was taught in medical school, and something more doctors should pay attention to.
 However, because it’s so overlooked by conventional medicine, it’s important for women to take their own health in their hands by being informed about EBV basics – what it is, how to identify whether you have the infection, and what you can do, naturally, to kick this bug!

 Epstein-Barr Virus: What Is It?

 EBV is a virus in the herpes virus family.
 Other infections in this family include herpes (including the kind that causes cold sores and the type that causes genital sores), shingles and chickenpox.
 EBV is specifically responsible for causing mononucleosis (“mono”).
-Most of us have actually been exposed to EBV at some time in our lives, even if we didn’t have mono.
+Most of us have actually been exposed to Epstein-Barr Virus at some time in our lives, even if we didn’t have mono.
 In fact, up to ninety-five percent of the population has been infected and most of us just go through life as carriers, totally symptomless, never knowing we have it.

 Unfortunately, contrary to the association we make with mono and “kissing teenagers,” we can get infected at any age, and the virus can get reactivated at any time in our lives.
 While a robust immune system can usually fight off the virus by creating antibodies, periods of stress and fatigue, going through major life changes, or even menopause, for example, may cause us to be particularly susceptible to infection with or reactivation of the virus, and therefore to symptomatic infection.